 I am an electrical engineer, specialized in the fields of signal processing and telecommunication.
-I'm also a violinist, bagpipe player and adventurer.
+I'm also a violinist, designer and adventurer, and have traveled around the world for one year on two occasions.

-Currently, I am working as Quality Assurance engineer in the IP Routing R&D department at Alcatel-Lucent, where I validate novel software features used in the successful 7x50 Service Routing OS, used to route 1/3rd of the worldwide Internet traffic.
+I obtained my PhD degree in engineering at the Technical University of Denmark, conducting research into the benefits of using virtual sound environments in the testing of hearing aids.
+This research built on the signal processing approach to understanding and analyzing human hearing, combined with psychoacoustic methods.
+Before this, I worked as Quality Assurance engineer in the IP Routing R&D department at Nokia, where I validated novel software features used in the successful 7x50 Service Routing OS, used to route 1/3rd of the worldwide Internet traffic.

 Traveling the world for one year • September 2016 - August 2017